Private, In-Home Tutoring in Secaucus, New Jersey

-SchoolTutoring Academy’s tutoring programs for Secaucus students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Secaucus, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Secaucus Board of Education is dedicated to the development of each child to his or her fullest potential.
 There are approximately 2,200 students in the district, who attend one of the four schools under the district’s direction.
 Dedicated and highly qualified staff understand that each child has individual differences in learning styles as well as a great diversity of strengths and aptitudes.
 As such, differentiated instructional methods are employed, as are engaging, interesting and challenging learning opportunities such that each student has an opportunity to demonstrate proficiency and their particular set of skills.